meilisearch/documentation/learn/advanced/indexation.md

 - The first time you push your documents, we recommend pushing your settings first, and then, add your documents.
 Not the contrary.
 It will drastically decrease the time of indexation. `searchableAttributes` described in the previous point is part of these settings.

 - Since indexation speed is tightly connected to the size of your payload, using lightweight dataset formats such as CSV and NDJSON can lead to increased performance.
-Be aware converting your JSON dataset into CSV will not work for array fields.
+Be aware converting your JSON dataset into CSV will not work for array and objects fields.

 - Do not run MeiliSearch in machine using a HDD (Hard Disk Drive).
 Most of the recent cloud providers do not offer this kind of service anymore, but it can still happen.